jstetich/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 September) and relatively cold (Latter half of December, January, February, March).

-Lets try to color code by month, and add markers for the monthly means.
+Let's try to color code by month, and add markers for the monthly means.
 The only trick here was getting the color ramps to assign consistently and correctly.
 Note the use of “arrange” to reorder the dataframes.
 Apparently, ggplot assigns colors in order of first appearance of a